Skip to main content

 The WebStorm plugins settings

 To configure the Plugin, go to File > Settings again.
-Navigate to Languages & Frameworks > Deno.
-Check Enable Deno for your project and specify the path to the Deno executable (if it has not been auto-detected).
+Navigate to Languages & Frameworks > JavaScript Runtime.
+Switch Preferred Runtime to Deno.
+Under Deno, specify the path to the Deno executable (if it has not been auto-detected).

 Check out this blog post to learn more about how to get started with Deno in Jetbrains IDEs.